oracle-livelabs/oci/oci-landing-zones/workflow/workflow.md

 ## Task 3: Deployment

+* Before the Start of the Section .
+Please Gather the  WorkLoad Compartment Name, Application Compartment OCID, Network Compartment Name and Network Compartment OCID from the Lab 2 Deployment.

+WorkLoad Compartment Name
+Application Compartment OCID
+Network Compartment Name
+Network Compartment OCID

-Open up Resource Manager service.
+* Open up Resource Manager service.
 You can click directly on Resource Manager in the navigation path menu, otherwise, Go back to the main Navigation Menu -> Developer Services -> Resource Manager.

 In the stack section, click create stack and choose template as the origin of the Terraform configuration.